Understanding your bearded dragon’s behaviour makes for a good pet owner. One thing many people often wonder about is licking.

 Is licking ever aggressive?

+Why does my bearded dragon lick me, because he is aggressive?
 We’ve seen that licking can be linked to territory marking, eating and mating but this doesn’t mean it is aggressive.

 Many new bearded dragon owners fear that when their pet licks them, he might bite but this isn’t true.